STL1te/hyperliquid-trades-feed/README.md

 # Hyperliquid Trades Feed Bot

 This bot monitors Hyperliquid trades and sends notifications to a Telegram channel when significant trades occur.
-These notifications trough telegram are useful to build a feed tracking relevant traders on Hyperliquid,.

 ## Prerequisites